HMAS Maitland (naval base)

 HMAS Maitland is a former Royal Australian Navy (RAN) shore-based naval depot located in Newcastle, New South Wales behind Horseshoe Beach and Nobbys Beach.

 Facilities

 The depot was built alongside an army establishment known as Camp Shortland.
-HMAS Maitlandwas linked to HMAS Kuttabul, the main naval base in Sydney, and was originally known as HMAS Penguin (III).
+HMAS Maitland was linked to HMAS Kuttabul, the main naval base in Sydney, and was originally known as HMAS Penguin (III).
 The base was renamed HMAS Maitland on 1 August 1940.
 Maitland had three components: